TerryV8/click-count/docs/redis_architecture.md

 Publish/Subscribe), any short-lived data in your application, such as web application sessions, web page hit counts, etc.

-Redis is an in-memory database but persistent on disk database, hence it represents a different trade off where very high write and read speed is achieved with the limitation of data sets that can't be larger than the memory.
+Redis is an in-memory database but persistent on-disk database, hence it represents a different trade-off where very high write and read speed is achieved with the limitation of data sets that can't be larger than the memory.